digital-asset/daml-dit-integration-exberry/README.md

 - Secret: The API secret for authenticating to Exberry’s matching engine

 > This integration is under active development.
 Please raise any Github issues or direct your questions to the [DAML forum](https://discuss.daml.com/)

+## Adapter

+When running the Exberry Integration on DamlHub, you may want to use a python adapter bot to listen for and create integration contracts based on the needs of your app.
+A starter template can be found in the `adapter_template` folder, and a more concrete example can be found in the [Daml Marketplace](https://github.com/digital-asset/da-marketplace/tree/v0.1.17/exberry_adapter).